 The V22 features superior lighting and EMC protection, intelligent fast response heater control, a stronger body with better sealing and more customer-configurable parameters including an additional calibration table.

-As sales to North America increase, a sales office is opened in Texas.
+As sales to North America increase, a business development office is opened in Texas.

 Testing at TechnoCentre Éolien in Canada